techgrounds/techgrounds-laminated-denim/04_Azure_1/04_completed_assignments/AZ-01_globalInfrastructure.md

 * Billing boundary: billing reports and invoices can be generated per separate subscription.
 * Access control boundary: access-management at the subscription level.

-Indivual subscriptions include hard limitations.
+Individual subscriptions include hard limitations.
 For example, [Azure ExpressRoute](https://learn.microsoft.com/nl-nl/azure/expressroute/expressroute-introduction) is limited to 10 circuits per subscription.

 ##### Management groups
 Management groups manage access, compliance and policies for multiple subscriptions.
 Subscriptions in a management group inherit the settings applied to the group.
 It is possible to create a hierarchy of management groups.
 The policies of a management group cannot be altered by those it governs.
 [RBACs](https://auth0.com/docs/manage-users/access-control/rbac) can be applied to management groups.
+Management groups support 6 levels of depth in their hierarchy, not including the root group or the subscription.

 ## Opdracht
 ### Gebruikte bronnen